Life has taken some interesting and unexpected turns for Philadelphia-based Singer-Songwriter, Maggie Pope.

 This debut solo offering, June Tapes, resonated authentically with listeners, many of whom noted a nostalgic quality to her vocals that seemed to hold a sensitivity and texture harkening back to voices the likes of Eva Cassidy or Joan Baez.

 The cracks are all bigger now and perhaps not even cracks at all anymore, but permanent fixtures that nourish a steady flow of creativity and purpose.
 She has emerged a respected songwriter; blending poetic lyrics with a performance that brims with introspection and vulnerability - songs that invite the listener to embrace all the sundry of emotions that clothe the human spirit.

 “It’s poignant.
 It’s an invitation to reflect.
 It’s nostalgia for a place you’ve never been.
 A whisper of a memory you wish you hadn’t forgotten.”

 - Award-winning Songwriter, Eryn Michel, on Maggie Pope’s new single, The Bird Painter.

-The summer of 2021 will bring a flood of fresh releases from Maggie Pope.
+2022 will bring a flood of fresh releases from Maggie Pope.
 Some lushly produced, exploring more complex arrangements and collaborations with other artists, and some with a nod back to the organic balladry of June Tapes; the simple, sparse acoustic sounds that mark the musical place from which she came.

 Join Maggie’s mailing list for more new release announcements and other news.